RELIGION & ESOTICISM

 - The 2nd one contains the cardinal points in red (see explanation under MISCELLANEOUS / Cardinal points)

-- A dotted line separates the 3rd and 4th areas where city names are written in black (from the minaret, clockwise, selection of names): Sanaa, Karachi, Ryiad, Tokyo, Delhi etc.
+- A dotted line separates the 3rd and 4th areas featuring city names.

 The words left of the minaret mean: made by the Mint without indication of a specific country.
 The minaret's architecture and the red crescent and star in the center under the needle's axis indicate that this item was probably made in Turkey (see enlarged view)

-The Compass Museum thanks the Institut du Monde Arabe (IMA, Paris) for the friendly help and translation.
+Compassipedia thanks the Institut du Monde Arabe (IMA, Paris) and THE BOREAL ARROW for the friendly help and translation.

 Technical Data